Anurag Thakur: Early life and education

 Thakur was born on 24 October 1974 in Hamirpur, Himachal Pradesh and his family belongs to the Hindu Rajput community.
-He is the younger son of Prem Kumar Dhumal and Sheela Devi.
+He is the elder son of Prem Kumar Dhumal and Sheela Devi.
 His father, Prem Kumar Dhumal was a former Chief Minister of Himachal Pradesh.
 He has done his bachelors B.A. degree from Doaba College, Jalandhar, Punjab.
+He did his schooling from Dayanand Model Sr. Sec.
+School, Dayanand Nagar, Jalandhar.

 Political career

 In May 2008, Thakur succeeded his father when he was elected as Member of Parliament of India's 14th Lok Sabha from Hamirpur constituency.
 He was re-elected to the 15th Lok Sabha in 2009, 16th Loksabha in 2014, and 17th Loksabha in 2019.
 Later, in 2010 Thakur was appointed the national president of Bharatiya Janata Yuva Morcha.

-January 19, 2019 he became the first Bharatiya Janata Party MP to be awarded the Sansad Ratna Award, an award established in 2010 for recognizing contributions by parliamentarians.
+On 19 January 2019 he became the first Bharatiya Janata Party MP to be awarded the Sansad Ratna Award, an award established in 2010 for recognizing contributions by parliamentarians.